6 Best HIPAA-compliant Cloud Storage Providers

 To meet the HIPAA requirements, AWS aligns its HIPAA risk management program with higher security standards, like FedRAMP and NIST 800-53.
 It also offers a standard Business Associate Addendum (BAA) to its customers for HIPAA compliance.

 While Amazon AWS is the most scalable with great pricing options, its services are too advanced for those with basic needs.
 Moreover, its interface isn’t that user-friendly, even for those with technical experience.
-If you are looking for an easy-to-use platform, you can look into simpler providers like OneDrive or Box.

 Amazon AWS Features